streamnative/pulsar-hub/data-processing/pulsar-spark/3.1.1/pulsar-spark.md

 `allowDifferentTopicSchemas` to `true` allows the Pulsar Spark source to read this content in a raw form.
 In this case, it is the responsibility of the pipeline to apply the schema on this content, which is loaded to the `value` column.

-Besides, each row in the Pulsar Spark source has the following metadata fields.
+In addition to the above points, each row in the Pulsar Spark source has the following metadata fields.

 | Column | Type |
 | --- | --- |